UAE jails 61 Islamists in coup plot trial, rights groups protest

 One of the region’s most politically stable nations, largely thanks to its oil wealth and cradle-to-grave welfare system, the UAE has seen none of the violent turmoil that has shaken other parts of the Middle East and North Africa in the past two years.

-But some UAE Islamists, inspired by their brethren’s gains in countries such as Egypt and Tunisia, have become more active, angering the authorities in a state that brooks no opposition.
+But some UAE Islamists, inspired by the successes of counterparts in countries such as Egypt and Tunisia, have stepped up their activities, angering the authorities in a country where no political opposition is permitted.

+Rights groups had urged authorities to grant full public access to the trial.
+They did not do so, but a source close to the government said it had occurred in a “very transparent manner”.

+The defendants said they had been insulted, threatened and in some cases subjected to physical abuse after arrest.
+UAE authorities have dismissed the accusations.

 Separately, the UAE said last month it would try 30 Emiratis and Egyptians accused of setting up an illegal branch of Egypt’s Muslim Brotherhood, further straining UAE-Egyptian relations.

-Additional reporting by Mahmoud Habboush, Sami Aboudi and Amena Bakr; Editing by William Maclean and Alistair Lyon
+Additional reporting by Mahmoud Habboush, Sami Aboudi and Amena Bakr, Editing by William Maclean